frnmst/md-toc/README.rst

 Markdown Table Of Contents
 ==========================

-Automatically generate a table of contents for a markdown file to improve document readability.
+Automatically generate a compliant table of contents for a markdown file to improve document readability.

 Description
 -----------